AccKaspa/fig/pear-example/README.md

 At this point, we can now begin running our app.
 Before that, a word on just what is here.
 If you have watched the videos in the very first link of this README, you will know what is about to happen.
 If not: here is a very basic peer to peer chat app that creates a hash.
 A second client app using this pear can utilize that hash in order to join the chatroom.
 One should run the following command in two seperate terminal windows if using the run --dev . method or with a friend on a lovely call to investigate with phenomenological satuaration.
 However, it is left as an exercise to the reader to watch the Pear Founders show you how to bring this pear beyond the local development environment...

-For quickly getting started with pear to pear a local machine, invoke from two different terminals
+For quickly getting started with pear to pear from a local machine, invoke from two different terminals
 ```bash
 pear run --dev .
 ```